Send the link below via email or IMCopy

 Often when the call is given, the future hero refuses to follow it.
 This may be from a sense of duty or obligation, fear, insecurity, a sense of inadequacy, or any of a range of reasons that work to hold the person in his or her current circumstances.

 Ultimately, the hero finds motivation to answer the call.

-Once the hero has committed to the quest, consciously or unconsciously, his or her guide and magical helper appears, or becomes known.
+Once the hero has committed to the quest, his or her guide and magical helper appears, or becomes known.